A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

 \subsection{L1 Assistance in Data Analysis}

-Data analysis involves processing and interpreting data to derive insights and support informed decision-making across various data formats.
-This section presents the application of L1 data agents in data analysis across three areas: (1) Structured Data Analysis, which includes TableQA, NL2SQL, and NL2VIS to enable question anwering, querying, and visualization through natural lanauge interface; (2) Unstructured Data Analysis, focus on extracting insights from data lacking explicit structure, such as documents; and (3) Report Generation, where data agents produce integrated narrative and visual summaries.
+Data analysis involves processing and interpreting data to derive insights and support informed decision-making.
+This section reviews the application of L1 data agents across three areas: (1) Structured Data Analysis, (2) Unstructured Data Analysis, and (3) Report Generation.

-\stitle{Structured Data Analysis.} Structured data analysis centers on extracting insights from data organized according to a defined schema or format, such as tables or relational databases, facilitating efficient querying, manipulation, and interpretation.
-In the following, we focus on three key tasks in structured data analysis: TableQA, NL2SQL, and NL2VIS.
+\stitle{Structured Data Analysis.} Structured data analysis centers on extracting insights from schema-organized data, such as tables or relational databases.
+In the following, we focus on three key tasks: TableQA, NL2SQL, and NL2VIS.

-\paragraph{TableQA} Table Question Answering (TableQA) enables systems to interpret natural language queries and extract answers from structured or semi-structured tables without requiring formal query languages~\cite{chen-etal-2020-hybridqa, zhu2024statqa, tang2026straptor}.
-It demands both deep semantic understanding of user queries and precise parsing of the table's two-dimensional layout, including headers, rows, cells, and their relationships, to accurately locate and infer responses.
+\paragraph{TableQA} Table Question Answering (TableQA) enables interpreting natural language queries and extracting answers from structured or semi-structured tables~\cite{chen-etal-2020-hybridqa, zhu2024statqa, tang2026straptor}.
+It demands both semantic understanding of queries and parsing of the table's two-dimensional layout (\ie headers, rows, cells, and their relationships) to locate and infer responses.
+Data agents for TableQA at L1 typically generate answers or code in a single-pass, static process, using various strategies.

-With the rise of LLMs, the methodologies for addressing TableQA tasks have continuously evolved.
-We will first introduce L1 data agents in the TableQA, where they handle diverse tabular tasks typically by directly generating final answers or executable code through a single-pass, static process.
-Existing works employ various strategies to enhance their TableQA performance.

-\ptitle{Prompt Engineering.} Prompt engineering is widely used to enhance the quality of input, thereby improving reasoning in TableQA.
-A primary challenge in this domain is the limited context length of LLMs, which can make processing large, information-dense tables intractable.
-To mitigate this, some researchers focus on decomposing the problem itself before the final reasoning step.
-For instance, the Dater~\cite{Dater2023} framework uses an LLM in a preliminary stage to break down large tables into smaller, relevant sub-tables and to simplify complex questions.
-Similarly, the self-augmented prompting~\cite{TableMeetsLLM2024} uses an initial LLM call to extract structural insights from a table, which are then fed into a second, enriched prompt to derive the final answer.
+\ptitle{Prompt Engineering.} Prompt engineering improves reasoning capabilities in TableQA, especially by mitigating the challenge of limited context windows for large tables via decomposition.
+For instance, the Dater~\cite{Dater2023} uses an LLM to pre-process large tables into smaller, relevant ones and simplify questions.
+Similarly, self-augmented prompting~\cite{TableMeetsLLM2024} issues the first LLM call to extract structural insights that enrich the prompt for a second call to derive the final answer.